Mubelotix/admarus-blog/content/blog/mvp-release.md

 ## 💡 Motivation

-As a long time IPFS user, I've always wanted to use IPFS whenever I could.
+As a long-time IPFS user, I've always wanted to use IPFS whenever I could.
 The thing is, no matter how much I wanted to, I ended up not using it at all.
 And the reason is simple: I just couldn't find anything on it.